 Is the program only for pets?
 No, colonies of farm cats, feral, and free roaming cats can qualify.
 The person applying for the assistance must catch the cats and bring them to the veterinary clinic chosen.

 Call (608) 604-9554 or email us

 How does the Voucher Program work?
 After a brief phone interview, a voucher for is sent to the qualifying recipient via the US Postal Service.
 To arrange for the spay or neuter procedure, the recipient of the voucher must telephone or visit, in person, the veterinary clinic they choose from the list to arrange for the date of the surgery.
-The recipient is responsible for the amount printed on the voucher they receive.
+The voucher specifies the amount the client must pay at the time of the spay or neuter and OMHS pays the balance.
 The recipient is encouraged to inquire about vaccination costs and the fees for any other procedure they are interested in having performed for their pet.
-Any procedure other than the spay or neuter is paid by the recipient at the time of service, including vaccinations.
+Any procedure other than the spay or neuter is paid by the client at the time of service, including vaccinations.
 OMHS does not have a lower cost vaccination program at this time.